Fire that threatened Lake Tahoe region is now 100% contained

 SOUTH LAKE TAHOE, Calif.
 (AP) — The 2-month-old California wildfire that threatened the Lake Tahoe resort region over the summer has been declared 100% contained, officials said.

-The fire, which scorched more than 346 square miles (896 square kilometers) of the Sierra Nevada and burned hundreds of homes, reached the milestone late Wednesday, according to a report from firefighting officials.
+The fire, which scorched more than 346 square miles of the Sierra Nevada and burned hundreds of homes, reached the milestone late Wednesday, according to a report from firefighting officials.

 Storms this week covered the western side of the fire in snow, rain fell on the eastern side and stronger storms are expected throughout this week.
 The fire is expected to continue smoldering long into the winter, authorities said.